 Massawa on the banks of the Red Sea has an extremely rich history.
 It’s been part of some of the world´s most important kingdoms and empires like Kingdon of Aksum in the 8th century, the Ottoman Empire in 1557, Egypt in 1846.
 It was also the first capital of the Italy Eritrean colony before the capital was moved to Asmara in 1891, Britain after WW2, Ethiopia when they occupied it from 1950 to 1990 and finally returned to Eritrea when they finally got their independence back in 1991.

 One of the biggest battles in the 30-year year long war between Eritrea and Ethiopia took place in Massawa.
 The evidence from the war is still extremely easy to see even today, 31 years after the war ended.
 More or less nothing has been rebuilt since the war.

 While the capital of Eritrea, Asmara is located in the highlands at an altitude of 2,325 meters (7,628 ft), Massawa is located by the sea.
 Hence, you will have to do a long ascent.
 In the older days dating back to 1938, it was possible to do the 120 Km trip on a steam train; it was considered one of the most scenic train rides in the world.

 No trains, no tourists

-These days the train have stopped running and the tourist have stopped coming which is a shame because Massawa has one of the biggest tourism potentials I have ever seen from the 100 countries that I now have been to.
-There are paradise beaches just a short boat ride away, also their history, world class diving in the red sea, and of course, Italian food.
+These days the train has stopped running, and the tourist has stopped coming which is a shame because Massawa has one of the biggest tourism potentials I have ever seen from the 100 countries that I now have been to.
+There are paradise beaches just a short boat ride away, also their history, world-class diving in the red sea, and of course, Italian food.

 Even though the old city is more or less still in ruins, the locals are trying to have a functioning life.
 There are small shops, a few bars, a coffee house, and what seems like a newly built mosque.